grypyrg/packer-percona/README.md

 ## Nuances

-* These boxes assume Vagrant is logging in with 'root', not 'vagrant'.
+* These boxes assume Vagrant is logging in with 'vagrant'
 * These boxes should be updated to the latest package releases on build
 * An extra device or logical volume is available (and possibly setup) for /var/lib/mysql  (note: for AWS you can configure these at the vagrant-aws level now, so we will leave this unset for EC2 instances)